httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Algorithm Agility

+The security properties of digest-algorithms are not fixed.
-Algorithm agility is achieved establishing the IANA Digest Algorithm Values registry, and adding it the "Status" field making it possible to deprecate and obsolete insecure algorithms.
+Algorithm agility is achieved establishing the IANA Digest Algorithm Values registry (see {{iana-digest-algorithm-registry}}) and Section 2.1 of {{?RFC7696}}).

+To help endpoints make secure algorithm choices, this document adds to the IANA Digest Algorithm Values registry a new "Status" field containing the most-recent appraisal of the digest-algorithm according to the algorithm used to compute the checksum based on the type and status of the primary document in which the checksum algorithm is defined.

+The entries associated to a checksum algorithm which becomes insecure or otherwise undesirable can be marked as "deprecated", while the ones associated to a standardized algorithm without known problems can be marked as "standard".

+An endpoint might have a preference for algorithms, such as preferring "standard" algorithms over "deprecated" ones.
-Transition from weak algorithms can be achieved negotiating the most suitable digest-algorithm using `Want-Digest` (see {{want-digest}}) or sending multiple representation-data-digest, thus allowing the receiver to select the best possible digest-algorithm.
+Transition from weak algorithms is supported by negotiation of digest-algorithm using `Want-Digest` (see {{want-digest}}) or by sending multiple representation-data-digest values for the receiver to choose.
-Even in this case, it is good practice to avoid sending non-necessary representation-data-digest values because the receiver could either ignore them (see {{digest}}) or uselessly consume resources to evaluate all of them.
+Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest}})."

 # IANA Considerations

-## Establish the HTTP Digest Algorithm Values
+## Establish the HTTP Digest Algorithm Values {#iana-digest-algorithm-registry}

 This memo sets this spec to be the establishing document for the [HTTP Digest Algorithm